-In addition of the four main R&D directions, i.e., adaptive manufacturing, digital manufacturing, knowledge-based manufacturing, and networked manufacturing, emphasised by the European initiative Manufuture, two additional requirements, i.e., the real-timeness and cooperativeness of production structures are also outlined in the paper, which are of high and increasing importance.
-The paper outlines the main results of a national R&D project in Hungary on Digital Enterprises, Production Networks, and the main concept of a new, just started, national research project VITAL: Real-time Cooperative Enterprises.
-One of the most "vital" features of factories is their ability of cooperation, quick responses to changes and disturbances.
-These are matters of survival, independent of the size of the firms.
+Abstract: In addition of the four main R&D directions, i.e., adaptive manufacturing, digital manufacturing, knowledge-based manufacturing, and networked manufacturing, emphasised by the European initiative Manufuture, two additional requirements, i.e., the real-timeness and cooperativeness of production structures are also outlined in the paper, which are of high and increasing importance.
+The paper highlights the main results of a national R&D project in Hungary on Digital Enterprises, Production Networks, and the main concept of a new, just started, national research project VITAL: Real-time Cooperative Enterprises.
+Copyright © 2006 IFAC

-Keywords:

-Digital Enterprises, Production Networks, Intelligent Manufacturing, Cooperation
+Keywords: Digital Enterprises, Production Networks, Intelligent Manufacturing,

-1 INTRODUCTION
+1. INTRODUCTION

 Manufacturing systems of our days work in a fast changing environment full of uncertainties.
-Increasing complexity is another feature showing up in production processes and systems, furthermore, in enterprise structures as well [1].
+Increasing complexity is another feature showing up in production processes and systems, furthermore, in enterprise structures as well (Wiendahl and Scholtissek, 1994).
 One of the recent areas of research is related to the globalization of production.
-Production networks (PNs) [2] are formed from independent companies collaborating by shared information, skills, resources, driven by the common goal of exploiting market opportunities.
+Production networks (PNs) (Wiendahl and Lutz, 2002) are formed from independent companies collaborating by shared information, skills, resources, driven by the common goal of exploiting market opportunities.

-The concept of the digital enterprise [3], i.e., the mapping of the key processes of an enterprise to digital structures by means of information and communication technologies (ICT) gives a unique way of managing the above problems.
-By using recent advances of ICT, theoretically, all the important production-related information is available and manageable in a controlled, user-dependent way [4].
+The concept of the digital enterprise (Maropoulos, 2002), i.e., the mapping of the key processes of an enterprise to digital structures by means of information and communication technologies (ICT) gives a unique way of managing the above problems.
+By using recent advances of ICT, theoretically, all the important production-related information is available and manageable in a controlled, user-dependent way (Monostori, et al., 2003).

-However, the management, the optimal or near to optimal exploitation of this huge amount of information cannot be imagined without the effective application of the methods and tools of artificial intelligence (AI), sometimes, more specifically, machine learning (ML) techniques [5].
+However, the management, the optimal or near to optimal exploitation of this huge amount of information cannot be imagined without the effective application of the methods and tools of artificial intelligence (AI), sometimes, more specifically, machine learning (ML) techniques (Monostori, et al., 1996).

 The detection of changes and uncertainties is one of the most important requirements of today's manufacturing.
-In [6], the application of pattern recognition (PR) techniques, expert systems (ESs), artificial neural networks (ANNs), fuzzy systems (FSs) and hybrid AI techniques in manufacturing are outlined as consecutive elements of a process started two decades ago.
+In (Monostori, 2003), the application of pattern recognition (PR) techniques, expert systems (ESs), artificial neural networks (ANNs), fuzzy systems (FSs) and hybrid AI techniques in manufacturing are outlined as consecutive elements of a process started two decades ago.
 Agent-based (holonic) systems are also highlighted as promising tools for managing complexity, changes and disturbances in production systems.
 The further integration of approaches is predicted.

-1.1 The Manufuture Initiative
+1.1.
+The Manufuture Initiative